Caltanissetta: Other

-This inactive radio station for longwave, mediumwave, and shortwave broadcasting features a 286-meter (938-foot) omnidirectional antenna, Italy's tallest structure, on Sant’Anna hill at 660 meters (2,165 feet) above sea level.
+This radio transmitting station for longwave, mediumwave, and shortwave broadcasting featured a 286-meter (938-foot) omnidirectional antenna, till 2025 Italy's tallest structure, on Sant’Anna hill at 660 meters (2,165 feet) above sea level.
 On November 2, 2013, the city council bought the antenna, its buildings, and surrounding land for €537,000 to prevent RAI's demolition and convert the wooded area into a public park.
 On November 23, 2021, Sicily's Department of Cultural Heritage instructed the Superintendence of Caltanissetta to seek cultural heritage status for the antenna, which is locally valued for its historical and cultural significance.

 On May 28, 2025, the Department of Cultural Heritage and Sicilian Identity revoked the protection constraint imposed on the transmitter on the LF-AM-HF frequencies, highlighting serious structural issues that would have prevented the implementation of extraordinary maintenance and could have posed a risk to public safety.

 On July 18, 2025, the Regional Administrative Court for Sicily authorized the demolition of the structure, recognizing the structural issues.[50]
 And the antenna was demolished on Wednesday 23rd at 5:40 pm by Rai Way.